chaos-polymtl/lethe/doc/source/parameters/cfd/stabilization.rst

 * ``stabilization=grad_div`` assembles a grad-div penalization term in the momentum equation to ensure mass conservation.
 This is not a stabilization method per-say and should not be used with elements that are not LBB stable.
 This stabilization should only be used with the grad-div Navier-Stokes solver (``gd_navier_stokes_2d`` and ``gd_navier_stokes_3d``)

-The ``pressure scaling factor`` parameter is used as a multiplier for the pressure that is used in the equations to be solved; the inverse of the factor is applied on the pressure after solving, so the output values should be properly scaled.
-It helps convergence in the cases where pressure and velocity have very different scales, which would normally result in a very stiff system of equations.
+The ``pressure scaling factor`` parameter is used as a multiplier for the pressure that is used in the equations to be solved; the inverse of the factor is applied to the pressure after solving, so the output values should be properly scaled.
+It helps the convergence for cases where pressure and velocity have very different scales, which would normally result in a very stiff system of equations.